AntonNuzhdin/School-journal/README.md

 - Registration of students, teachers and supervisors in the system
 - Different functionality for each of the user classes
 1) Students possibilities:
-  View your grades, comments from teachers, the ability to choose educational courses online
+  View grades and comments from teachers, the ability to choose educational courses online

 2) Teacher capabilities:
 Grade, comment on student work, mark student visits, and record missed classes.